mattvonrocketstein/elixir-microservice-architecture/README.md

     $ docker-compose scale node=2

-**Start the Web API*** in the background, so we can POST and GET work from it.
+**Start the Web API** in the background, so we can POST and GET work from it.

     $ docker-compose up -d api

-**Posting work to the web API with curl**, noting the callback ID in the
+**POSTing work to the web API with curl**, can be done like so.
+Note the callback ID in the response:
-response:

     $ curl -XPOST -d '{"data":"foo"}' http://localhost:5983/api/work
     {status: "accepted", callback: "callback_id"}

 **Check the status of submitted work** with a command like what you see below.
 Status can be one of `accepted`, `pending`, or `done`.
-(For our purposes the "work" done for all input submissions is to pause 3 seconds, then return a random permutation of the original input string.)
-Note that work status/completed work is removed automatically after a timeout is reached, and requesting it after that point from the web API simply results in a 404.
+(For our purposes the "work" done for all input submissions is to pause a few seconds, then return a random permutation of the original input string.)
+Note that this record for work status/completed work is removed automatically after a timeout is reached, and requesting it after that point from the web API simply results in a 404.

     $ curl -X GET http://localhost:5983/api/status/callback_id
     {status: "done", value: "eg-srgtm-reihsno-eose"}